wlcreate/Harlem-Bites/README_restaurant.md

 <!-- ## Process -->
 ## Table of Contents
 1. About
+2. Getting Started
-2. Stack
+3. Stack
-3. Next Steps
+4. Next Steps
-4. Contributors
+5. Contributors

-### Alt-About
+### About

 Restaurant Week is a CLI-based app that allows users to choose different restaurants located in Harlem, New York City.